Observatory Open House and Schedule

 The Observatory will be open to the public at the following times for viewing (weather permitting - we must have mostly clear skies).

-The usual open house schedule is for the first Friday of the month, for about two hours.
-If the sky is cloudy, we try again the following Friday if the weather is good.
+The usual open house schedule is for the second Friday of the month, for about two hours.
+If the sky is cloudy, we'll still be there giving tours of the observatory and talking about its long and field-changing history.
+We'll try observing again the following Friday, if the weather is good.

 UIAS Guest Email List